fattypanda10/panda_projects/data_extraction/README.md

-- this repo contains a script for extracting data in an unstructured form from excel files
+- this repo contains a script for extracting data in an unstructured form from excel files (**specific type and not in general**)
-- due to large number of files and cumbersome and time-consuming tasks, it was decided to automate it
+- due to large number of files and cumbersome and time-consuming tasks, it was decided to automate it for a project